esentri/domainlifecycles/readme.md

     * Reduce a domain diagram to the classes taking part in one flow
     * The SootUp based analysis implementation is a module of its own (`io.domainlifecycles:static-analysis-sootup`), so reading a result does not require it
+    * JSON (de)serialization of an analysis result via `static-analysis-serialization-jackson3`/`jackson2`,
+      so it can be produced once and consumed elsewhere, e.g. by an external diagram viewer tool

 - [`Plugins`](dlc-plugins/readme.md): Generate domain model diagrams in the build process.